ishan190425/ishan190425/README.md

 # About Me

-- 👨🏽‍💻 I’m currently an Test Automation intern with [Lockheed Martin](https://www.lockheedmartin.com/)
+- 👨🏽‍💻 I’m currently an incoming SDE at [Amazon](https://www.amazon.com/)
 - 🌱 I’m currently learning Deep Learning
 - 🤔 My interests are in Artificial Intelligence..
 - 💼 I’m pursuing a Bachelor's degree in Computer Science and Robotics Engineering;